pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 #### Header

-The `Header` object contains the mapping from the `PixelBlock` to the appropriate array elements of the instrument, detector, experiment and sample arrays specific to each contributing neutron measurement.
+The `Header` object contains the mapping from the `PixelData` to the appropriate array elements of the instrument, detector, experiment and sample arrays specific to each contributing neutron measurement.
 This configuration supports recalibration of detectors and changing experiment conditions to be handled.

 ### Pixel Block